binkley/homebrewery-files/witch.md

 | 20 | +6 | Indomitable Will | 5 | 6 | 15 | 4 | 3 | 3 | 3 | 3 | 2 | 2 | 1 | 1 |
 }}

-### Witch Class Features

-As a Witch, you gain the following class features when you reach the specified Witch levels.
-These features are listed in the Witch Features table.

-#### Level 1: Spellcasting

-You have learned to cast spells by drawing from people and the land, necessity and the teaching of other witches.
-See the D&D _Player&rsquo;s Handbook_ for the rules on spellcasting.
-The information below details how you use those rules with Witch spell, which appear in the Witch spell list later in the class&rsquo;s description.

-Every spell includes a brief note on how Witches tend to use it.
-These notes don't change the spell&rsquo;s mechanics but suggest tone and roleplay.
-A Witch often adds a personal flavor to a spell without changing the magic.

 _**Cantrips.**_ You know three Witch cantrips of your choice. _Guidance_, _Thaumaturgy_, and _Toll the Dead_ are recommended.
 Whenever you finish a Long Rest, you can replace one of your cantrips from this feature with another Witch cantrip of your choice.

 When you reach Witch levels 4, 10 and 16, you learn another Witch cantrip of your choice, as shown in the Cantrips column of the Witch Features table.